kaelspencer/symtree/README.md

     optional arguments:
-      -h, --help            show this help message and exit -c, --create          create destination if it does not exist -f, --followsymlinks  symtree will follow symbolic links for source folders -o, --overwritesymlinks
+      -h, --help            show this help message and exit -c, --create          create destination if it does not exist -d, --disableregex    disable the usage of regular expressions -f, --followsymlinks  symtree will follow symbolic links for source folders -o, --overwritesymlinks
                             symtree will overwrite symlinks in the destination